 "Business and commercial property" refers to property on which the activity of buying, selling or trading of goods and/or services and any other commercial activity occurs and a property used for the purpose of eco-tourism or for the trading in or hunting game.
 Commercial property includes any office or other accommodation, the use of which is incidental to the business.
-This includes hostels, flats, communes, old age homes, self-catering/holiday flats, bed and breakfast (regardless of number of rooms) and any property used for a purpose which does not fall within any other category defined in this policy;
+This includes hostels, flats, communes, old age homes, self-catering/holiday flats and any property used for a purpose which does not fall within any other category defined in this policy;